Skip to content

 return response(updated)

-This ensures the cache always has the latest data.
-No cache miss after an update -- the next read comes from the already-warm cache.
+The cache always holds the latest data, so there is no miss after an update -- the next read comes from the warm cache.

 9. TTL Management

-Choosing the right TTL depends on how often the data changes and how acceptable stale data is:
+The right TTL depends on how often the data changes and how much staleness you can tolerate:

 Data TypeSuggested TTLReasoning